 Each Day A New Beginning Daily Meditations For Women

-Each day holds its promise, and life’s journey begins anew.
-Let this book be your companion, lightening your burdens and heightening your joys with its daily offering of the gentle warmth and wise counsel of women traveling the same long winding road.
+Another of our recommended recovery books teaches us that each day holds its promise, and life’s journey begins anew.
+Let this book be your companion, lightening your burdens and heightening your joys with its daily offering of the gentle warmth and wise counsel of women travelling the same long winding road.
 Click here to purchase online

 Reflecting on Relationships

-Another recovery book written by Tom G. and produced by Niakwa Books Inc. Winnipeg is the 2nd edition of ‘Reflecting on Relationships.
-It examines several different types of relationships we encounter in recovery including Sponsor/Sponsee relationship & more.
+This one makes the list of recommended recovery books written by Tom G. and produced by Niakwa Books Inc. Winnipeg is the 2nd edition of ‘Reflecting on Relationships.
+It examines several different types of relationships we encounter in recovery including the Sponsor/Sponsee relationship & more.

 Do you have recommended Recovery Books?
 We would love to hear from you.